Characters: Bleach Arrancars

 , which means "wart."
 It transforms him into an enormous warthog with overwhelming physical strength.

-- Bishounen: Compared to most male Fraccion, at least.
+- Bishounen: Compared to most male Fraccion, he has a very sleek and delicate face.

-- Jerk Ass: Abuses his enemies just as badly as Nnoitra does.
-He's just calmer.
+- Jerk Ass: Abuses his enemies just as badly as Nnoitra does, and without even an order to do so.
+He's just calmer about his savagery than his boss.

 - Just Following Orders: In regards to holding Orihime while Nnoitra fought Ichigo.
 From that, Tesra promised not to harm her unless she attacked him.
 He even asks Orihime, when she jolts due to wondering where Nel went, if something was wrong.
 On the other hand, when given free reign, he's pretty sadistic himself.